Autumn is just the perfect time to curl up on the sofa and watch a good movie.

 Well, I really hope you’ll like these movies!
 If you are interested in Italian cinema and are looking for some other recommendations, last year I wrote a post about movies about Italian contemporary history, which you might find useful.

-By the way, what is your favorite recent Italian movie?
+By the way, what is one of the best recent Italian movies, in your opinion?
 I’d love to know!